Category:

 Early Training

 During her time at the AJW dojo, Toyota was trained under the guidance of experienced trainers and wrestlers who helped her lay the foundation for her wrestling career.
 Her training emphasized technical wrestling, aerial maneuvers, and mat-based grappling skills.
-She was known for her high-flying moves, lightning-fast speed, and seemingly endless array of suplexes, which were a testament to the quality of her training at the AJW dojo.
-She developed developed her signature style and a diverse moveset that earned her the nickname “The Flying Angel.”
+She was known for her high-flying moves, lightning-fast speed, and a seemingly endless array of suplexes, which were a testament to the quality of her training at the AJW dojo.
+She developed her signature style and a diverse moveset that earned her the nickname “The Flying Angel.”
 The skills she acquired at the AJW dojo paved the way for her to become one of the most highly regarded female wrestlers in the history of professional wrestling.

 Career